telosnetwork/telos-decide/README.md

 ## Join the Firewatch

-The Firewatch is a league of voters, developers, and stakeholders dedicated to running a secure and optimized voting platform.
+The Firewatch is a league of voters and developers dedicated to running a secure and optimized voting platform.
 Firewatch workers may claim a portion of Trail profits porportional to their recent contributions, and may also be eligible for platform-wide leaderboard rewards.

 ## The TRAIL Token